yukiCodesStuff/GoChat/README.md

 # GoChat Golang Chat Appplication (Work in Progress)

-This is a basic chat application using the Golang programming language to learn about networking and distributed systems
+This is a basic chat application using the Golang programming language to learn about networking and distributed systems.

 ### Updates